kids-first/Cloud-Workspace-Pilot/README.md

 - Accelerating discovery of genetic causes and shared biologic pathways within and across these conditions.

 For more information, visit https://www.kidsfirstdrc.org.

-___About the Common Fund Data Ecosystem (CFDE):___ The NIH Common Fund Data Ecosystem (CFDE) aims to enable broad use of Common Fund data to accelerate discovery.
-Common Fund programs generate a wide range of diverse and valuable data sets and knowledge designed to be used by the research community.
-For more information about the CFDE, visit https://commonfund.nih.gov/dataecosystem.

 ___About the National Institutes of Health (NIH):___ NIH, the nation's medical research agency, includes 27 Institutes and Centers and is a component of the U.S. Department of Health and Human Services.
 NIH is the primary federal agency conducting and supporting basic, clinical, and translational medical research, and is investigating the causes, treatments, and cures for both common and rare diseases.
 For more information about NIH and its programs, visit https://www.nih.gov.